Student Prizes & Academic Awards

-The Stephen A. Barowsky Prize, established by friends of Stephen Barowsky and by the Barowsky family, is awarded at the annual University Convocation, in recognition of exceptional leadership qualities, to a student who has completed the junior year.
+The Stephen A. Barowsky Prize, established by friends of Stephen Barowsky and by the Barowsky family, in recognition of exceptional leadership qualities, to a student who has completed the junior year.

 The William P. Boger Jr., M.D.
 Award was established in 2006 by William P. Boger Jr., M.D., Class of 1934, in memory of his parents, Ester Good Boger and William Pierce Boger, who, in the depth of the Depression, made so many personal sacrifices to make his education possible.
-The prize shall be awarded to an outstanding senior, who has indicated a desire to spend his or her career in medicine or the biological sciences.
+The prize shall be awarded to an outstanding senior who has indicated a desire to spend their career in medicine or the biological sciences.

 - A prize for that woman of the graduating class who has the highest four-year average.